Inclusive fluxes of secondary air-shower particles: Results discussions

-Figure~\ref{figure3} shows the zenith angle distributions calculated with CORSIKA using various model combinations for muon momentum $p>0.5$ GeV/$c$ along with the data measured by various experiments.
+Knowledge of muon zenith angle distributions, momentum distributions at zero and higher angles are important for the calibrations of the detectors at underground labs which are dedicated to measure the rare physics events.
+The shape and extent of these distributions depend on the material thickness.
+Thus they are useful in the estimations of depth of underground labs and detector material budget for such experiments.
+Figure~\ref{figure2} shows the zenith angle distributions calculated with CORSIKA using various model combinations for muon momentum $p$>0.5 GeV/$c$ along with the data measured by various experiments.
 The parameterization given by Eq.~\ref{eq:ang} is also shown \cite{shukla2016energy}.
 The data are taken from the collection of Ref.~\cite{cecchini2012atmospheric} with the original references ~\cite{crookes1972investigation,dmitrieva2006measurements,flint1972variation,gettert1993}.
 The different datasets have different muon energy thresholds and we take the normalized data from the review~\cite{cecchini2012atmospheric}.
-The plots are scaled by $F = (\pi/2)/\Delta\theta$, where $\Delta\theta=2^\circ$.

-The $\chi^{2}$ calculated (with Eq.~\ref{eq:chi}) for all the models is given in column 2 of Table~\ref{table5}.
-All the model combinations produce the shape of zenith angle distribution given by $\cos^2\theta$.
-Since the Zenith angle distribution is dominated by low energy muons we can conclude about low energy models.
-The combination [D] and [A] of models, where GHEISHA is used as a low energy model and the combination [F], where FLUKA is used as a low energy model give very good descriptions of the data.
-The mismatch at higher angles is due to flat Earth approximation used in CORSIKA and this mismatch exists for all model combinations.
-The parametrization given by Eq.~\ref{eq:ang} produces the shape of the distribution at all angles.
+Various models have differences in the hadronic multiplicity production and energy sharing among particles produced which actually affects the muon multiplicities at ground level and shower extent in the atmosphere.
+For example, in the QGSJET-II model, the shower depth $X_{\rm max}$ is larger than that in QGSJET and hence gives more contribution in the lower zenith angles.

-Figure~\ref{figure4} shows the momentum distribution of vertical atmospheric muons at the ground level calculated by CORSIKA using different hadronic interaction model combinations for $p>0.5$ GeV/$c$ along with the experimental data~\cite{haino2004measurements,rastin1984accurate}.
+Figure~\ref{figure3} shows the momentum distribution of vertical atmospheric muons at the ground level calculated by CORSIKA using different hadronic interaction model combinations for $p>0.5$ GeV/$c$ along with the experimental data~\cite{haino2004measurements,rastin1984accurate}.
 The parametrizations given by Eq.\ref{eq:shukla} and Eq.\ref{eq:gaisser} are also shown.
-The plots in Figure \ref{figure4} are obtained by integrating all muons falling between 0 to 10 degrees and are scaled by $F = (\pi/2)/\Delta\theta$, where $\Delta\theta=10^\circ$.
+The plots in Figure \ref{figure3} are obtained by integrating all muons falling between 0 to 10 degrees and are scaled by $F = (\pi/2)/\Delta\theta$, where $\Delta\theta=10^\circ$.
 All model combinations give a good description of experimental data although all underestimate the muon flux in the very low energy region.
 The parametrization by Eq.\ref{eq:shukla} gives a good description of the data.